Weitzman-MUSA-JavaScript/course-info/week01/README.md

   - [18F Prototyping Method Card](https://guides.18f.gov/methods/make/prototyping/)
 - Intro to CSS
   - An "inch" in CSS is usually equal to 96 pixels ([Smashing Magazine, _There Is No Such Thing As A CSS Absolute Unit_](https://www.smashingmagazine.com/2021/07/css-absolute-units/))

+## Practice

+- Choose a data domain for your projects.
+Slack it to me.
+Start to find data sources.
+Slack those to me as well.
+- Install the Axe developer tools
+- Stub out an about page for your story map, explaining the data domain.
+Should have:
+  - A title, and headers for each section
+  - A persona explaining who you're targeting with content
+  - No accessibility checker errors